Tructivity/Tructivity-Blog/articles/welcome-to-tructivity/content.md

 ---
-title: Welcome to Tructivity: A New Era of Focus
+title: "Welcome to Tructivity: A New Era of Focus"
 date: Feb 2, 2026
 category: Productivity
 ---